Xeriscape-Network/Community-Documentation/docs/minecraft/welcome-guide/getting-started.md

   - Minecraft
 ---
 # Getting Started
 Welcome to the server!
 Once you’ve connected to Telzenith, you might be wondering what to do next.
-This guide will help you navigate your first few minutes and set you up for a successful journey.
+This guide will help you navigate your first few hours on the server and get you started on the right foot.

 ## Spawn & Navigation
 When you first join, you will arrive at the server Spawn.
 This is a safe zone where you can meet other players and access essential server information.